Want to learn how to make a gum paste rose? Here is my step by step tutorial for making basic gum paste roses with calyx and leaves.

 - Once the gum paste has set, you can remove your sponge or tissue pieces.
 I normally use tweezers for this process.

 - And this is how the flowers look after the sponge pieces are removed and the petals have dried.
 Your gum paste rose is literally complete at this stage.
 The next stages are adding calyx and making rose leaves.

 How to Add Gum Paste Rose Calyx

-Start by tinting the gum paste in Moss Green (Wilton).
+- Start by tinting the gum paste in Moss Green (Wilton).
 And then pinch a small piece of the paste and roll it into a ball.
-Apply glue to the base of your rose and insert the green gum paste ball into the flower wire as shown.
-The purpose is to add a small bump at the bottom of the flower before adding the calyx for a more realistic looking rose calyx.
+Apply glue to the base of your rose.
+Insert the green gum paste ball into the flower wire as shown.
+The purpose is to add a small bump at the bottom of the gum paste rose before adding the calyx for a more realistic looking rose calyx.

-After the veining process, the next step is to dust the leaf.
+- After the veining process, the next step is to dust the leaf.
 Again, similar to the calyx, let the gum paste set a bit before dusting.
-And you can use the same rose leaf green and violet dust colors as used for the calyx above.
+You can use the same rose-leaf green and violet dust colors as used for the calyx above.
 Start by dusting the entire leaf in green first.

-And here's how the completed leave should look like:
+- Here's how the completed gum paste rose leave should look like:

-And that marks the end of the gum paste rose tutorial.
+And that's pretty much my gum paste rose tutorial.